What is the True HI Gas Content in Massive Quiescent Galaxies in the Local Universe?: Data

 Figure~\ref{fig:SFR_Mstar} displays the distribution of our FAST sample (blue dots) on the NUV$-r$ versus $M_\ast$ and sSFR versus $M_\ast$ diagrams (left and right panels, respectively).
 The black dashed lines in the left panel indicate our sample selection criteria.
 For reference, the predicted distribution of the SDSS volume-limited sample from the previous figure is shown as gray contours in both panels.
-For this sample, stellar masses are also taken from the NSA.
-For both this sample and our FAST sample, we estimated SFRs by performing spectral energy distribution (SED) fitting from the ultraviolet to the infrared using the \texttt{CIGALE} code \citep{cigale2019, cigale2020}.
-The UV-to-optical photometry was taken from the NSA, which provides elliptical Petrosian magnitudes in FUV, NUV, $u, g, r, i$ and $z$ band.
-Infrared photometry was incorporated using W3 and W4 magnitudes from the unWISE catalog \citep{unWISE_Lang}, which performs forced photometry at SDSS galaxy positions on WISE coadds.
-As shown in the right panel, all galaxies in our FAST sample fall in the ``massive quiescent region'' defined by $\log_{10}(M_\ast/M_\odot) > 10$ and $\log_{10}(\text{sSFR}/\text{yr}^{-1}) < -11$ (dashed lines), confirming that the NUV$-r > 5$ criterion effectively selects quiescent galaxies.
+For this volume-limited sample, stellar masses are also taken from the NSA, and the sSFR is estimated using the same method as for the FAST sample.
+As shown in the right panel, all galaxies in our FAST sample fall in the ``massive quiescent region'' defined by $\log(M_\ast/M_\odot) > 10$, $\log\text{sSFR} < -11\ {\rm yr^{-1}}$, and NUV$-r > 5$ (dashed lines).